Beginning Writing: All About Me

 - Read the sentences.
 Check to make sure they match the picture and stayed on topic.

-- If they stayed on topic, they can write more independently.
+- If students stayed on topic, they can write more independently.

 - Meet individually with students who may need extra help.

-- Point out how the sentences stay on topic.
+- Point out how the sentences stay on topic and include relevant details.